forestgrape/coronavirus/diagnosis_and_viral_load.md

 The human metabolisms follows a daily=circadian (circa = about, dies=day) cycle.
 This true also for many fluids which can be sampled for disease diagnosis e.g. for the sputum and saliva.

 #### Saliva Collection Timing
-The saliva flow rate varies depends on activities such as sleeping or eating and has different flows from different glands as very readable described by [Dawes](#summary-dawes).
-The saliva flow rate, location and source yields different microhabitats for bacteria and viruses e.g. investigated with flow cytometry by ([Carlson-Jones et al](#summary-carlson-jones)).
-Carlson-Jones et al describe these habitats and observe that both the bacteria and virus like particles concentrations peak in the morning.
+The saliva is secreted from different glands in the mouth.
+How much each of these glands secrets depends on activities such as sleeping or eating (very readable described in [Dawes](#summary-dawes)).
+The saliva flow rate, location and source yields different microhabitats for bacteria and viruses.
+[Carlson-Jones et al](#summary-carlson-jones) investigated these habitats with flow cytometry and observe that both the bacteria and virus like particles concentrations peak after sleep.
 This morning peak is also observed for SARS-CoV-2: [Hung et al](#summary-hung)

 ### Collection Methods